api-evangelist/website/readme.md

 # API Evangelist

-Making sense of the technology, business and politics of APIs.
+Working to make sense of the technology, business and politics of APIs.

 URL: http://apievangelist.com
 Twitter: @apievangelist